What is cardiac arrhythmia?

 Cardiac arrhythmia is simply an irregular heartbeat.
 Cardiac rhythm disorders are problems with the beating of the heart due to abnormal electrical activity.
 Arrhythmia may cause symptoms such as an abnormal awareness of heartbeat (known as palpitations).
 Some arrhythmias are minor.
 Others are life-threatening emergencies that can lead to cardiac arrest or sudden death.

 The heart’s squeezing action is controlled by electrical impulses that cause its muscle fibers to contract.
 These muscle contractions can be irregular, excessive, inadequate, disorganized or otherwise affected, which can reduce (or stop) the heart’s ability to pump blood.

 Different kinds of arrhythmias

-Treatment for arrhythmia can include: medications, implantable cardiac devices such as defibrillators or pacemakers.
+Treatment for cardiac arrhythmia can include: medications or implantable cardiac devices such as defibrillators or pacemakers.
 In some cases, ablation of cardiac tissue is used to treat an arrhythmia.
 Many medications work to prevent arrhythmia but can also lead to the emergence of new, more serious ones.
-Determining their cause is a matter of thorough testing.
+Determining causes and treatments is a matter of thorough testing.

-Zambito Heart Center is an IAC accredited testing facility.
-We offer state-of-the-art echocardiography, nuclear and vascular testing to precisely diagnose cardiac arrhythmia and numerous other conditions of the heart and related systems.
+Zambito Heart Center is an IAC accredited testing facility providing state-of-the-art echocardiography, nuclear cardiology and vascular testing to precisely diagnose cardiac arrhythmia and numerous other conditions of the heart and related systems.